-Results 1–10 of 26 for "Curriculum"X related to "Gambling on the future you" Refine Your Search Refine Your Search TopicEducation (27)Children (6)Learning & memory (5)HIV & AIDS (3)Personality (3) 8 more... [+] Testing issues (2)Anxiety (1)Bullying (1)Depression (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
+Results 1–10 of 26 for "Curriculum"X related to "Gambling on the future you" Refine Your Search Refine Your Search TopicEducation (22)Children (5)Learning & memory (5)HIV & AIDS (2)Personality (2) 7 more... [+] Anxiety (1)Bullying (1)Depression (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Dollinger, Stephen J. (1) 10 more... [+] Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 4.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 10.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 4.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 5.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 6.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 7.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 8.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum 9.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 10.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Curriculum"X related to "Gambling on the future you"